Documentation

 Extending the sitemap

 To add custom routes created by an app (for example, the ones created by store-locator) to the store sitemap, the app must respond to an XML file containing a list of the routes created by that app.
-Lastly, you must include the path to the XML file that your app responds to as an index of the store sitemap.
+Finally, add the path of your app's XML file to the store sitemap index.

 For implementation details, check the following instructions:

-1. Create or modify your app to respond to the following route /sitemap/{index-name}.xml and to return an XML file containing the data that you want the search engine (for example, Google) to index.
-Replace the values between the curly brackets according to your scenario.
+1. Create or modify your app to respond to the following route /sitemap/{index-name}.xml and return an XML file containing the data you want the search engine (for example, Google) to index.
+Replace the values inside the curly brackets based on your scenario.

 We recommend using a pre-generated XML file.
-Otherwise, the XML file will be built from scratch for every request, consuming more time to complete the task.
+Otherwise, the XML file will be built from scratch for every request, which will take longer to complete.

 2. Publish and install your app in a production workspace.

-3. To make your index available in the sitemap root file (/sitemap.xml), access the account Admin of the workspace you're working on, and select the GraphQL IDE.
+3. To make your index available in the sitemap root file (/sitemap.xml), access the VTEX Admin of the workspace you're working on, and select the GraphQL IDE.

-4. From the dropdown list, choose the vtex.store-sitemap@2.x app and perform the following mutation, adapting it to your scenario:
+4. From the dropdown list, choose the vtex.store-sitemap@2.x app and run the following mutation, adapting it to your scenario:

 _10